-Residents are scheduled for this rotation during their 3rd year at the West Texas Regional Poison Center (WTRPC) and University Medical Center of El Paso (UMC).
-Residents will be exposed to the field of Medical Toxicology and to the laboratory methods by which toxicological studies are performed by spending 30 hours in WTRPC.
-A one- hour orientation with the WTRPC Director is required to familiarize the resident with the functioning of the poison center and will include instructions for operating the computerized Poisindex system.
-Residents will be on call for an additional 12 days.
+Emergency Medicine residents are scheduled for this rotation during their 1st year at the West Texas Regional Poison Center (WTRPC), performing bedside consultations at University Medical Center of El Paso (UMC) and El Paso Children's Hospital (EPCH).
+1st and 3rd year pediatrics residents perform shorter rotations with the division.
+Residents are exposed to the fields of medical toxicology and pediatric environmental health.
+A one hour orientation with the WTRPC director is required to familiarize the resident with the functioning of the poison center and includes instructions for operating the computerized Poisindex system.
+Residents are on call for 15 days.

-Residents will learn the pertinent aspects of the history and physical exam relative to acute poisoning with particular emphasis on clinical recognition of major toxic syndromes (toxidromes); learn the presenting sign, symptoms, laboratory findings, pathophysiology and treatment of common therapeutic drug poisonings, drugs of abuse, natural toxins, and general household poisons as delineated in the core curriculum of Emergency Medicine; learn the common hazardous materials (HAZMAT) of the workplace and pre-hospital operations with regard to HAZMAT incidents.
-These are just a few learning experiences out of many.
+Residents learn the pertinent aspects of the history and physical exam relative to acute poisoning with particular emphasis on clinical recognition of major toxic syndromes (toxidromes); learn the presenting signs, symptoms, laboratory findings, pathophysiology and treatment of common therapeutic drug poisonings, drugs of abuse, natural toxins, and general household poisons as delineated in the core curriculum of emergency medicine; learn the common hazardous materials (HAZMAT) of the workplace and pre-hospital operations with regard to HAZMAT incidents.
+These are just a few of many learning experiences offered.